tesseractpro-io/blog/state-of-ai/page.md

 Using all the data from Tesseract Pro, I have been able to build and train multiple models which are being used forecast the next turning points and their confidence score ranging from 0% to 100%.
 I use a approach that is called *model stacking*.
 In this technique, the predictions and outputs are combined to generate the final prediction.

 In the following screenshot you see multiple circles displayed on screen, this is where the AI model has predicted the next turning points will be.
+Green highlighted circles indicate a direct hit.

 ![Tesseract Pro AI - Bitcoin 32min](https://tesseractpro-io.github.io/state-of-ai/tpro-ai-btc.png)